Dictionary of Logical Fallacies

 - Richard Feynman: "Many years ago I awoke in the dead of night in a cold sweat, with the certain knowledge that a close relative had suddenly died.
 I was so gripped with the haunting intensity of the experience that I was afraid to place a long-distance phone call, for fear that the relative would trip over the telephone cord (or something) and make the experience a self-fulfilling prophecy.
 In fact, the relative is alive and well, and whatever psychological roots the experience may have, it was not a reflection of an imminent event in the real world.
 After my experience I did not write a letter to an institute of parapsychology relating a compelling predictive dream which was not borne out by reality.
 That is not a memorable letter.
 But had the death I dreamt actually occurred, such a letter would have been marked down as evidence for precognition.
 The hits are recorded, the misses are not.
 Thus human nature unconsciously conspires to produce a biased reporting of the frequency of such events.
 If enough independent phenomena are studied and correlations sought, some will of course be found.
 If we know only the coincidences and not the unsuccessful trials, we might believe that an important finding has been made.
 Actually, it is only what statisticians call the fallacy of the enumeration of favorable circumstances."

-- (What Proves Too Much, Proves Nothing) Another common logical error committed by drunk-driving prohibitionists is to present arguments that clearly prove too much.
+- (Translation: What Proves Too Much, Proves Nothing.
+Also called a "self-annihilating argument.")
+Another common logical error committed by drunk-driving prohibitionists is to present arguments that clearly prove too much.
 That is, in their attempt to single out and vilify drunk drivers as absolute scum of the Earth, they draw conclusions that imply absurd consequences if they were taken to their logical conclusion.
 For example, prohibitionists often defend prohibition in the following manner:

 "Am I to understand that you support WAITING until someone DIES to object to another's irresponsibility?
 I find that simplistic, foolish, and unacceptable.
 The reason I do is that the life lost is irreplaceable!"The problem with this sort of argument is that it proves far, far too much (in addition to making an irrelevant appeal to emotion).
 For, this argument could be extended to all aspects of human life, and virtually everything people do would be punished by ruthless laws - regardless of whether people actually hurt anyone.
 This argument would apply, for example, to people who drive without their glasses (and who currently only get a minor ticket if pulled over, instead of a stay in jail), people who text on their phones while driving, people who ride their bikes with bad brakes, people who work with flammable liquids around other people, et cetera ad infinitum.
 In fact, if the argument were taken to its logical conclusion, every single human action would be punished by draconian laws and jack-booted policemen, since people can, and do, negligently kill other people in virtually every situation where men encounter one another on this planet.
 The argument does not give us any reason why we ought to single out drunk drivers to punish so ruthlessly, when we let other negligent people totally off the hook - like people who drive without their glasses. (from A Primer on Logic For Drunk Driving Prohibitionists by Mark R. Crovelli